Tharun330/delta-demo/README.md

 # delta-demo
-This is a demo file for Git & GitHub class
+This is a demo file for Git & GitHub class.